Most states prohibit plastic pallets in landfills. What are you going to do with yours?

 Plastic pallets have become very popular over the past ten years.
-They are being used in just about every industry including Pharmaceutical, Medical, Electronic, Chemical, Rubber, Food & Food Additives just to name a few.
+They are being used in just about every industry including Pharmaceutical, Medical, Electronic, Chemical, Rubber, Food and Food Additives just to name a few.

 With plastic pallet prices as low as $9-$10, who can blame companies for choosing to use a clean, lightweight, nestable alternative to the traditional wood pallet?